justin-napolitano/contact.jnapolitano.com/README.md

 # contact.jnapolitano.com

-A personal website built with Hugo, showcasing blog posts, projects, and more.
-This repository contains the source code and content for the site hosted at [contact.jnapolitano.com](https://contact.jnapolitano.com).
+A personal website built with Hugo, designed to showcase blog posts, projects, and various content.
+This repository contains the source code, content, and automation scripts for the site hosted at [contact.jnapolitano.com](https://contact.jnapolitano.com).

 ---

 ## Features

-- Static site generator powered by [Hugo](https://gohugo.io/).
+- Static site generation using [Hugo](https://gohugo.io/).
-- Multi-language support (English default, with placeholders for French and Italian).
+- Multi-language support with English as the default language and placeholders for French and Italian.
-- Blog posts organized with archetypes and content folders.
+- Blog post management with archetypes and content directories.
-- Integration of RSS feed scraping and automation scripts.
+- RSS feed scraping and update automation using Python scripts.
-- Google Cloud Storage client utilities.
+- Integration with MySQL for storing post and author metadata.
-- MySQL database schema and connector scripts for post and author management.
+- Google Cloud Storage client utilities for managing cloud assets.
-- GitHub Actions workflow for automated deployment to GitHub Pages.
+- CI/CD pipeline using GitHub Actions for automated deployment to GitHub Pages.

 ## Tech Stack

-- **Hugo**: Static site generator.
+- **Hugo**: Static site generator for building the website.
-- **HTML/CSS**: Site markup and styling.
+- **HTML/CSS**: Markup and styling of the site.
-- **Python**: RSS feed scraping, data processing, and MySQL interaction.
+- **Python**: Scripts for RSS feed scraping, data processing, and MySQL database interaction.
-- **MySQL**: Database for storing posts and authors.
+- **MySQL**: Database for posts and author information.
 - **Google Cloud Storage SDK**: For cloud storage operations.
-- **GitHub Actions**: CI/CD pipeline for deployment.
+- **GitHub Actions**: Automating build and deployment workflows.

 ## Getting Started